Jung Hanmo

-Life
+Biography

 He was born in 1923 in Buyeo, South Chungcheong Province.
 He spent his childhood with his father absent, living with his grandmother and mother.
 After graduating from elementary school, he went to a commercial school in Osaka, Japan.
 During that time, he immerged into poems written by prestigious poets such as Takuboku Ishikawa and Tōson Shimazaki, preparing himself to be a poet.
-Upon hearing the news of his father’s death in 1941, he rushed back to Korea.
-In 1944, he was drafted by force to work at an aircraft factory in Nagoya, and returned after Korea’s Liberation from Japan.
+Upon hearing the news of his father's death in 1941, he rushed back to Korea.
+In 1944, he was drafted by force to work at an aircraft factory in Nagoya, and returned after Korea's Liberation from Japan.

 Debut

-By publishing “Gwihyangsipyeon (귀향시편 Poetry of Coming Back to Hometown)” in Baekmaek (White Pulse), a literary coterie magazine, he debuted as a poet in 1945.
+By publishing "Gwihyangsipyeon (귀향시편 Poetry of Coming Back to Hometown)" in Baekmaek (White Pulse), a literary coterie magazine, he debuted as a poet in 1945.
 In 1947, he was admitted by a university to major in Korean literature.
 At that time, he organized a literature community named Jumak (meaning a tavern) with Jeon Kwangyong, Chung Hansook, and Jeon Yeongkyeong, but they scattered upon the outbreak of the Korean War in 1950.
-During the war, he taught at a high school, and after the war was over, he met with them again to officially debut, and the resulting poem, “Myeolip (멸입 Disappearing)” won the annual spring literary contest in 1955.
-He began to receive attention while publishing collections of poems, titled Kaoseuui sajok (카오스의 사족 Chaos’s Unnecessary Comments) (1958), and Yeobaekeul wihan seojung (여백을 위한 서정 Lyric for Space) (1959).
+During the war, he taught at a high school, and after the war was over, he met with them again to officially debut, and the resulting poem, "Myeolip (멸입 Disappearing)" won the annual spring literary contest in 1955.
+He began to receive attention while publishing collections of poems, titled Kaoseuui sajok (카오스의 사족 Chaos's Unnecessary Comments; 1958), and Yeobaekeul wihan seojung (여백을 위한 서정 Lyric for Space; 1959).

 Research on Korean literature and other activities

 He left behind many achievements as a researcher on Korean literature while he was a professor of Korean literature at Seoul National University from 1958 until 1988.
 The most representative research is Munchero bon dongingwa hyoseok (문체로 본 동인과 효석 "Understanding Dongin and Hyoseok from Their Writing Style") and Kimyeongrangron (김영랑론 "Theory on Kim Yeongrang").
-In addition, his research on them and other poetry theories were published as books such as Hyeondaejakkayeongu (현대작가연구 Research on Modern Writers) (1959) and Hankukhyeondaesihaksa (한국현대시학사 History of Modern Korean Poetry) (1974).
+In addition, his research on them and other poetry theories were published as books such as Hyeondaejakkayeongu (현대작가연구 Research on Modern Writers; 1959) and Hankukhyeondaesihaksa (한국현대시학사 History of Modern Korean Poetry; 1974).

 In 1988, when he was about to retire from his professorship, he was appointed as the Minister of Culture and Public Information under the Roh Taewoo administration.
 He served the position only for 10 months, but he made a remarkable accomplishment in 1988, with Seoul Olympics approaching, by lifting the ban on works by 100 writers who had defected or had been kidnapped to North Korea.
 It was said that he was so passionate for complete Korean literature including literature of the two Koreas that he taught poems by North Korean poets without revealing their names during his lecture.
 Thanks to his achievement of lifting the ban in 1988, it became possible to explore more works by previously banned writers, allowing Korean literary history to be newly written.